Quixotte1/starter-hugo-academic/content/publication/sgkd-a-scalable-and-effective-knowledge-distillation-framework-for-graph-representation-learning/index.md

   conducted comprehensive experiments on eight datasets of different sizes - up to 100 million nodes - under various settings.
-The results demonstrated that SGKD is able to significantly outperform existing KD methods and even achieve comparable performance with their state-of-the-art GNN teachers
+The results demonstrated that SGKD is able to significantly outperform existing KD methods and even achieve comparable performance with their state-of-the-art GNN teachers.
 draft: false
 featured: true
 image: